State Board of Equalization

 Jana R. Fitzgerald joined the Board staff in April of 2002.
 She graduated from Laramie County Community College in 1997 with a degree in Business Management.
 Jana has worked for the State of Wyoming since January of 1998.
 She is the Board’s Financial and Budget Officer, and Human Resources Officer.
 She also performs numerous administrative duties for the Board and manages the Board's appeal dockets.

 Jordan Martin is a Laramie, Wyoming native.
 He joined the Board staff in April of 2012.
 Prior to joining the Board staff, he was an actuarial analyst at Blue Cross Blue Shield of Wyoming.
 Jordan graduated from the University of Wyoming in May of 2010 with a B.S. degree in Economics and Mathematics.
-He enjoys fishing, camping, playing music, and spending time with his wife and daughter.
+He enjoys fishing, camping, playing music, and spending time with his family.

 Board email : firstname.lastname@example.org